Beretta 93R

-The Beretta 93R is an Italian selective-fire machine pistol, designed and manufactured by Beretta in the late 1970s for police and military use, that is derived from their semi-automatic Beretta 92.
+The Beretta 93R is an Italian selective-fire machine pistol, designed and manufactured by Beretta in the late 1970s.

 Designation

 The "R" stands for Raffica, which is Italian for "volley", "flurry", or "burst" (sometimes spoken "R" as "Rapid" in English).

 History

 The 93R was designed to be used by the Italian counterterrorism forces of the Polizia di Stato, Nucleo Operativo Centrale di Sicurezza, and the Carabinieri Gruppo di Intervento Speciale (both formed in the late 1970s during the turbulent Years of Lead) but was also adopted by other police and military forces who required a concealable weapon with rapid fire capabilities.

 Unlike other Berettas in the 90 series it is single-action only, does not have a decocker, and very few are around today.

 Later on, a small number of Beretta 92SB semi-automatic carbines fitted with 93R stocks were made for the Los Angeles Police Department.

 The BATFE removed these short-barrel rifles from the purview of the National Firearms Act.